cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 **Data Streams API** -  Data Streams API can be consumer to the Data Stream but cannot deaggregate the data.

+- Future Objects: Kinesis Streams provide capabilities to use Future objects to validate UserRecords.
+No need to complicate code by storing memory/transient storage.
+Examine failures using the Future objects that are returned from addUserRecord method.

+- Automatic and configurable retry mechanism

+- Time-to-live: on records if records could not be inserted after RecordMaxBufferedTime, time to-live can be extended if UserRecords could not be inserted into stream in time.

 #### Shards

 Each shard has a sequence of data records.
 A shard is a uniquely identified sequence of data records in a stream.
 A stream is composed of one or more shards, each of which has a **fixed unit of capacity**.